RobinKwong/robinkwong.github.io/_posts/2016-04-07-history-future-interactive.md

 ![](/images/horse.gif)

-It is useful to think of news as art.
-Ambitious, original pieces of journalism are testimonies to historical moments.
+It is useful to think of news in terms of art.
+Ambitious, original pieces of journalism often are testimonies to historical moments.
 Their goal is not just to provide information, but also to interpret the world and provide a directed experience to its audience &mdash; goals shared by works of art.
 The two are not completely identical, of course.
-Journalism has an explicit obligation to provide truthful information that art doesn't always have.
+Journalism has an explicit obligation to provide fact-based information that art doesn't always have.

 The main benefit of thinking of news as art is that we can draw on a rich history of philosophical thought about the impact of digital disruption.